joaom00/scrollen/README.md

 ## Acknowledgements

-- Ariakit - Thanks to [@diegohaz](https://twitter.com/diegohaz) for the Component Stores API that made it possible to create a performant hook
+- Ariakit - Thanks to [@diegohaz](https://twitter.com/diegohaz) for the Component Stores API that made it possible to create a performant hook.
-- react-virtuoso - Where I get ideas for the utilities
+- react-virtuoso - Where did I get ideas for utilities.